-Tualatin Hills Nature Center offers 222 ecologically diverse acres, which is a unique habitat including ponds, creeks, marshes and forests.
+Tualatin Hills Nature Park offers 222 ecologically diverse acres, which is a unique habitat including ponds, creeks, marshes and forests.
 The park can be explored via 1.5 miles of paved trails and 3.5 miles of soft-surface trails.
 The park is home to a variety of birds, mammals, reptiles and insects.

-The Interpretive Center offers programs and special events for all ages, and the facility is also available to rent when programs are not in session.
+The Nature Center offers programs and special events for all ages, and the facility is also available to rent when programs are not in session.
 Learn about local resources and trails, view interpretive displays and explore the reference library.
 Also, the Nature Store has a wide selection of field guides, nature books, toys and more.

 Hours: Parks and trails are open daily, dawn to dusk.
 The Interpretive Center is open 8:30 a.m. to 5 p.m.
 Monday through Friday, and 8:30 a.m. to 5 p.m.
 Saturday and Sunday